 How Does it Work?

-Just choose the books you want to read and use your library card to check them out at one of our touchscreen self-service kiosks.
+Choose the books you want to read and use your library card to check them out at one of our self-service kiosks.
 You can keep your books for up to three weeks.
-The friendly kiosk will even print you an artistic (not) paper receipt with their return due date if you want one.
-Hey, start a receipt collection!
+The kiosk will even print an artistic (not) paper receipt with their return due date if you want one.

 To return your books just check them back in at the kiosk and put them on the returns trolley.